 How does the latest technology impact value stream mapping?

-Process mining solutions help businesses to create value stream maps and identify the value-adding steps in processes.
-QPR indicates that process mining helps visualizing all the important steps of processes that deliver value from start to the end.
+Process mining solutions help businesses to create value stream maps.
+These help visualize all value adding steps of a process start to the end.
 As seen below, this technology also provides value-adding events rate in real-time to track business performance.

 By visualizing processes and gathering relevant data, businesses can see their “as-is” processes and understand their strengths/weaknesses.
 With these insights, they can identify bottlenecks and focus on eliminating wastes for process improvement.

 Feel free to read our in-depth process mining guide, if you want to learn more about this technology.